-MGMT 294 MANAGEMENT OF SMALL AND MEDIUM ENTERPRISES 3.0: 3 cr.
-E
+MGMT 294 MANAGEMENT OF SMALL AND MEDIUM ENTERPRISES

 This course concentrates on both the entrepreneurial aspect and continuing management of small businesses.
 It focusses on leadership, decision-making, management, marketing, financial controls and other necessary processes to insure the successful start-up and long-term health of the small business enterprise.
 The course also explores the business, personal and family issues found in family-owned and managed companies.
 The managerial, strategic, financial and behavioral complexities in these firms are also analyzed.
 Pre-requisite: MGMT 220.